edwaaardgee/enterprise-it-homelab/README.md

 - Windows Client Administration
 - Troubleshooting

-This project was built to develop hands-on experience with enterprise Windows environments and foundational system administration concepts.
+This project demonstrates core Windows enterprise administration skills commonly used in help desk, systems administration, infrastructure support, and IT operations roles.